 - It is advisable to begin taking your prescribed pain medication before your nerve block wears off.
-Preferably, start within a couple of hours after surgery and continue every 4 hours for the first 24-48 hours.
+Preferably, start your prescribed medication when you begin to feel the numbing injection begin to wear off.
 Our goal is to provide you with comfort; however, you may still experience some pain.
 Medications should not be taken on an empty stomach.

 - Weaning off medication.
 As your pain begins to diminish, begin to taper your medications by taking fewer pills or taking them less often as needed.

 - Post-Op Nausea.
 You will also be prescribed a medication for the prevention of nausea during your post-op course.
 This medication should be used as needed.

 - A side effect of pain medications is constipation.
 Senokot-S or Colace (over the counter) is recommended, if needed.
 Drinking plenty of fluids and eating fresh fruits and vegetables will also help with constipation.